stampedeboss/PixiFlood/README.md

 My goal was to enable placement of a flood light without having to deal with different controllers or wiring needs.
 By using WS2811, place a flood light at the beginning or end of a pixel string and maintain complete control.

+Version 2 and Version 3 introduced the concept of a built in ESPixelStick, which allows wireless connectitivy to communicate with the Floodlight.